mariavittoriaateri/MasterThesis/README.md

 ### A) Evaluation via official Spider evaluation script

-A way to evaluate to results is by using the official Spider evaluation script of Spider, to be found at `spider/evaluation.py`.
+A way to evaluate the results is by using the official Spider evaluation script of Spider, to be found at `spider/evaluation.py`.
 ```sh
 python evaluation.py --gold {file with golden queries} --pred {file with predicted queries} --etype {evaluation metrics type} --db  {directory with databases}  --table {tables.json file}
 ```